Gavin Smith (film studio executive): Investigation

 Confronted by his wife, Smith initially broke off the affair with Creech.
 In 2010 however, Smith and Creech resumed their relationship and had begun exchanging romantic messages.
-Smith's wife discovered the messages and, in an impulsive decision, drove her two sons to Creech’s home where they told John Creech of the affair.
-He initially indicated his intent to kill their father, but later relented, telling the sons, "... you just saved your father's life by coming here today."
+Smith's wife discovered them and in an impulsive decision, drove her two sons to Creech’s home where they told John Creech of the affair.
+He initially indicated his intent to kill their father but later relented, telling the sons, "... you just saved your father's life by coming here today."
 In 2012, when the romance rekindled yet again, Creech allegedly made good on his threat, stalking Chandrika Creech using a cell phone GPS tracking application to follow her to the point of the rendezvous.
-Creech then allegedly pummeled Smith to his death, temporarily ditched his car and body at an accomplice's garage near Porter Ranch after the killing, and returned later to retrieve the body and tow Smith's car to a secluded, clandestine location.
+Creech then allegedly pummeled Smith to his death, temporarily ditched his car and body at an accomplice's garage near Porter Ranch after the killing and returned later to retrieve the body and tow Smith's car to a secluded, clandestine location.

-In August, Fox cleaned out Smith's office, and sent anything that the police did not need for their investigation to the Smiths' home.
+In August, Fox cleaned out Smith's office and sent anything the police did not need for their investigation to the Smiths' home.

-Smith's sister Tara Addeo, and John Creech's lawyer, Daniel Teola, told The Hollywood Reporter that the LACSD's search of the Creech residence had not yielded anything of use.
+Smith's sister Tara Addeo and John Creech's lawyer, Daniel Teola, told The Hollywood Reporter that the LACSD's search of the Creech residence had not yielded anything of use.
 She had nevertheless come to believe that he had become the victim of a crime.
-"I know that Gavin would not hurt himself, and I have a hard time believing that Gavin would ever walk away from his sons," she said.
+"I know that Gavin would not hurt himself and I have a hard time believing that Gavin would ever walk away from his sons," she said.
 "The only other alternative is that there would have been foul play."
 A month later Lisa Smith told the Reporter that she had reached a similar conclusion.
 "I just don't picture him walking in and saying, 'I'm sorry; I just needed a breather.'
 I'm prepared for the worst."

 On January 23, 2013, a vehicle seized at an unrelated Granada Hills drug bust turned out to belong to Creech.
 It led investigators to Smith's missing Mercedes, found a month later at a Simi Valley storage facility, also connected with Creech, whom police continued to describe as a person of interest.
 Blood and body tissue, including skin stuck to the car seat, was found inside, later identified as belonging to Smith.

 In March 2013, a sheriff's statement said detectives were now investigating the case as a homicide, although Smith's body had not been found.
 Officials also revealed that they believed they had identified the motive in the alleged crime.
 However, citing the ongoing investigation, they declined to elaborate on the possible motive or any other details of the case.